meramsey/MOANero/README.md

-# NotOnlyFans
+# MOANero

-NotOnlyFans is an open source, self-hosted digital content subscription platform like `onlyfans.com`.
+MOANero is an open source, self-hosted digital content subscription platform like `onlyfans.com`.
 The difference, however, is that it uses cryptocurrency (ETH) for payment, so the content will no longer be judged by the payment platform and credit card companies.

 [简体中文](README.cn.md)